McLaren 720S coupe review

 Engines, drive & performance

 Carbuyer tries to shy away from superlatives wherever possible, but when a car produces 710bhp it’s hard to express the result without lapsing into hyperbole.
-This is a 212mph car that can accelerate from 0-62mph in 2.8 seconds and five seconds later you can be travelling at 124mph.
-This is the kind of performance you could never hope to make full use of on public roads, while you really have to be quite determined and skilled to come anywhere near the full capabilities of the 720S on a race track.
+This is a 212mph car that can accelerate from 0-62mph in 2.9 seconds and five seconds later you can be travelling at 124mph.
+This is performance you could never hope to make full use of on public roads, while you really have to be quite determined and skilled to come anywhere near the full capabilities of the 720S on a race track.

 Factor in the noise (an incredible, operatic howl that’s further sharpened by an optional sport exhaust) and the McLaren driving experience has every one of your senses working overtime.
 It’s utterly spellbinding and worth the £200,000 cost of admission alone.